Baby2Body

 On Tuesdays, join lively sessions for Under 5s and their carers.
 Storytellers change every week, with enchanting stories from around the world, songs and a whole lot of Horniman fun, created with very young children and their carers in mind.
 Tickets cost £2.50, accompanying adults free.

-Introduced in 2021, theTate Modern has a new free programme of playful art-inspired activities for families, in partnership with UNIQLO.
+TheTate Modern has a free programme of playful art-inspired activities for families that comes highly recommended.

 More things for families to see and do will be unveiled in upcoming school holidays, as well as free workshops and creative materials on offer during term time.